 1. Sub-agents use separate API keys not linked to the parent

-3. LangSmith trace hierarchy is broken — sub-runs not parented to the root
+3. LangSmith trace hierarchy is broken: sub-runs not parented to the root

 5. Token counts are estimated, not read from API responses

-6. Streaming responses don’t emit usage data and usage is skipped
+6. Streaming responses drop usage data

 Shortest path to fix